JeffersonBe/Motivation-Hunt/README.md

 # Motivation Hunt
-*Motivation Hunt is an iOS application which show motivational videos, quotes and story*.
+*Motivation Hunt is an iOS application which show motivational videos*.

 ## Features
 - Watch and read new daily motivational videos